-Eric R. Heiberg is a business law attorney and a partner with the Minneapolis law firm of Heley, Duncan & Melander, P.L.L.P.
-Mr. Heiberg represents design professionals, environmental consultants, consulting firms, contractors, owners, and other businesses as an advisor, contract negotiator and litigator.
-Mr. Heiberg has negotiated hundreds of contracts on behalf of his clients and he has successfully litigated dozens of lawsuits on behalf of design professionals including cases for claims of negligent design, negligent construction administration, and fee disputes.
-Mr. Heiberg also acts as a counselor to his clients during the contracting and construction process.
+Eric R. Heiberg represents design professionals, environmental consultants, consulting firms, contractors, owners, and other businesses as an advisor, contract negotiator and litigator.
+Eric has negotiated hundreds of contracts on behalf of his clients and he has successfully mediated, arbitrated and litigated lawsuits in the areas of construction law, design professional liability, employment law, and mechanic’s liens.
+Eric also acts as a counselor to his clients during the contracting and construction process.

 Admitted to Practice: